company formation services London

 Partnership

 A partnership is formed when two or more people run a business together with a view to profit.
-No formal registration is needed, though a written partnership agreement is strongly advisable, and the business does not need to be registered at Companies House, making it a common option in business formation in UK.
+No formal registration is needed, though a written partnership agreement is strongly advisable, and the business does not need to be registered at Companies House, making it a common option within many UK business structures for small multi-owner businesses.

 Tax treatment: Each partner pays income tax and National Insurance on their own share of the profits at the same rates as a sole trader.
 The partnership itself does not pay tax.